Man On The Run

 Exactly.

-So what is this feeling I’m feeling?
+So what are these feelings I’m feeling?
 I’m kind of angry at Paul cuz of the money thing.
-AND I wish I’d bought the fucking tickets.
+AND I wish I’d bought the f*cking tickets.

 Next